Resonant states reveal strong light-matter coupling in nanophotonic cavities: Introduction

-Typically, these applications benefit from an increased coupling strength between photonic and material resonances. \cmnt{To assess the strength of light-matter coupling in optical systems, a standard approach is to compare the spectra of the uncoupled components --- the photonic resonator and the material --- with that of the coupled system.
+To assess the strength of light-matter coupling in optical systems, a standard approach is to compare the spectra of the uncoupled components -- the photonic resonator and the material -- with that of the coupled system.
 In the strong coupling regime, spectrally aligned bare-system resonances typically split into two spectrally separated peaks in the coupled spectrum.
-The spectral separation between these split peaks is widely used as a measure of the coupling strength.} However, accurately assessing the coupling strength is subtle, as the inherent non-Hermitian nature of open photonic systems, \cmnt{that can be probed from outside}, blurs the view of the resonances~\cite{savona_quantum_1995, carlson_strong_2021, zerulla_multi-scale_2024, limonov_fano_2017}.
+The spectral separation between these split peaks is widely used as a measure of the coupling strength.
+However, accurately assessing the coupling strength is subtle, as the inherent non-Hermitian nature of open photonic systems, that can be probed from outside, blurs the view of the resonances~\cite{savona_quantum_1995, carlson_strong_2021, zerulla_multi-scale_2024, limonov_fano_2017}.
 For instance, the authors of Reference~\cite{savona_quantum_1995} showed how the splitting extracted from peaks/dips in the spectra of different observable quantities of the same system can differ widely.
-Moreover, many realistic materials feature multiple closely spaced material resonances~\ifmanycite\cite{kena-cohen_strong_2008, xiang_intermolecular_2020, zerulla_multi-scale_2024}\else\cite{zerulla_multi-scale_2024, heimig_topological_2025}\fi [see Figure~\ref{fig:coupled_oscillators}(c)], adding further complications to the extraction of coupling parameters from observable spectra. \cmnt{The fundamental problem is that when judging the coupling strength based on an optical quantity defined at a real frequency, we only indirectly probe the features of the \cmnt{resonances.
-The} resonances in \cmnt{most} open systems live at complex frequencies, and ultimately, the question of whether strong coupling emerges or not requires a consideration of the resonance interaction at these complex frequencies.}
+Moreover, many realistic materials feature multiple closely spaced material resonances~\ifmanycite\cite{kena-cohen_strong_2008, xiang_intermolecular_2020, zerulla_multi-scale_2024}\else\cite{zerulla_multi-scale_2024, heimig_topological_2025}\fi [see Figure~\ref{fig:coupled_oscillators}(c)], adding further complications to the extraction of coupling parameters from observable spectra.
+The fundamental problem is that when judging the coupling strength based on an optical quantity defined at a real frequency, we only indirectly probe the features of the resonances.
+The resonances in most open systems live at complex frequencies, and ultimately, the question of whether strong coupling emerges or not requires a consideration of the resonance interaction at these complex frequencies.